 - You do not pay property taxes or hazard insurance or violate other obligations.

-- You permanently move to a new principle residence.
+- You permanently move to a new principal residence.

 - You allow the property to deteriorate and do not make the necessary repairs.